Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: The Sensitivity of Confidence Bounds to Changes in Prior Knowledge and Evidence

 \section{The Sensitivity of Confidence Bounds to Changes in Prior Knowledge and Evidence}

-Best practice approaches for expert belief elicitation should be followed to elicit the PKs from an assessor \cite{1994_NuRegTechreport,OHagan_2006}.
-For the assessor that is uncertain about the PK values, this section illustrates how they may check the sensitivity/robustness of their confidence to variations in the PK values.
-These analyses also give insight into how confidence responds to a ``strengthening'' of prior dependability evidence.
-We systematically vary the PK parameters, the required failure-rate bound $b$, and the observed execution outcomes.
-All corresponding prior distributions used in these numerical analyses are summarised in Table \ref{tab_wcp_sa}.
+For the assessor that is uncertain about PK values, this section illustrates how to check the sensitivity/robustness of confidence in $b$ to changes in PK values.
+The analyses also gives insight into how confidence responds to a ``strengthening'' of prior reliability evidence.
+We systematically vary PK parameters, the bound $b$, and the execution outcomes.
+The prior distributions used in the numerical analyses are summarised in Table \ref{tab_wcp_sa}.